 In this article, I’m going to discuss how to deploy a Process using Change Sets.
 Change Sets allow us to deploy the Flow and Processes in the connected Salesforce organization, for example, production and so on.
 Let’s start with a business use case

-Business Use Case: – Pamela Kline is working as System administrator in Universal Container.
+Pamela Kline is working as System administrator at Universal Containers (UC).
 She has developed a process (Post Opportunity closed-won information to a Chatter group) in the Sandbox and is done with testing.
 She wants to migrate this process to production organization.

 When both the Salesforce organizations are connected, for example, Sandbox and Production, then its best practice using Change Sets to deploy the components.
 There are few possible solutions for the above business scenario, but we’ll use Change Sets to migrate the process from Sandbox to Production organization.
 Before proceeding ahead, you have to understand Outbound and Inbound Change Sets in Salesforce.